jentery/mdia360v2/prospectus.md

 1. Provide a working title for your Final Project.
 No worries.
 It will probably change by the time you submit the project.
 2. Use no more than 200 words to describe a game you might play for your Final Project.
 Explain why it's interesting and identify who thinks it's interesting (e.g., which fans, critics, or communities).
-3. Use 2-3 sentences to describe your Final Project's intended audience, including their interests and expectations.
+3. Use 2-3 sentences to describe the group who will likely be your Final Project's intended audience, including their interests and expectations.
 Be specific.
 4. Use no more than 200 words to describe a Game Studies topic you want to address in your Final Project.
 Explain why the topic matters and for whom it matters most.
 Be specific and draw upon the class notebook.
 5. Use no more than 200 words to describe a problem in Game Studies that will likely motivate your Final Project.
 Who or what, for instance, has been overlooked?
 Misinterpreted?
 Privileged or marginalized?
 Be specific and draw upon the class notebook.
 6. Use 2-3 sentences to share a specific goal you want to achieve via your Final Project.
-For instance . . .
 What do you want to learn?
 What question are you aiming to address?
 What do you hope to change?
 7. Use no more than 200 words to identify a [Module 1](https://jentery.github.io/mdia360v2/#module-1-culture-four-sessions) concept and explain its potential relevance to your Final Project.
 Support your remarks with a secondary source referenced in the notebook.
 8. Use no more than 200 words to identify a [Module 2](https://jentery.github.io/mdia360v2/#module-2-play-and-metagaming-seven-sessions) concept and explain its potential relevance to your Final Project.
 Support your remarks with a secondary source referenced in the notebook.
 9. Use no more than 200 words to identify two [Module 3](https://jentery.github.io/mdia360v2/#module-3-values-and-design-nine-sessions) concepts and explain their potential relevance to your Final Project.
 This response will be somewhat conjectural since we haven't completed Module 3.
 Don't hesitate to point to concepts or topics scheduled for later in March.